 Apart from being a laxative, prune juice also has many other health benefits, some of which are:

-- Fights Cancer: Prune juices protect the brain from free radical damage, thus helping prevent diseases like cardiovascular damage and cancer.
+- Fights Cancer: Prune juice protects the brain from free radical damage, thus, helping prevent diseases like cardiovascular damage and cancer.

-- Healthy Cardiovascular system: Prune juice helps stabilize blood pressure in the child, as it contains high potassium levels.
+- Healthy Cardiovascular system: Prune juice helps stabilise blood pressure in the child, as it contains high potassium levels.
 It also keeps the heart healthy in the long run.

 - Prevents Anaemia: Prune juice also has a high iron content, which is important as it helps prevent anaemia.
 Iron deficiency can cause problems like fatigue and disruption in growth, and this is reduced by drinking prune juice.

 - Stronger Kids: Minerals found in plums and prunes, particularly Boron, help in strengthening bones and muscles during the period of growth.

 - Detox: The fibre present in prune juice encourages the body to produce more bile, which helps your child eliminate any harmful toxins from your baby’s body.

 - Hair Care: Prune juice also has the minerals and vitamins required to keep hair and hair follicles healthy, making it shinier and more lustrous.

 Are There Any Side-Effects to Giving Prune Juice to Babies?